 The deadline for abstract submission is 11:30 pm on October 15, 2023.
 Details are available under the "Instructions" tab.

 STUDENT LECTURES/POSTDOCS :

-This year, several students will be selected to present their papers orally.
+This year, several students will be selected to present their papers orally at conferences.
 Those interested should submit their abstracts (submission tab) by October 15, 2023 at 11:30 pm, specifying their willingness to give an oral presentation.
 The scientific committee will make a selection from the abstracts submitted, and those selected will be notified by October 25, 2023.

 We hope to see many of you there, and enjoy the symposium!

 Abia Akebe Luther King is an Applied and Environmental Microbiologist.
 He obtained his PhD in 2016 in Water Care from the Tshwane University of Technology, South Africa, and took up a postdoctoral research fellowship at the Vaal University of Technology in the same year.
 In 2017, he joined the University of KwaZulu Natal (UKZN) in South Africa as a Postdoctoral research fellow and was the leader of the Molecular and Environmental Surveillance of Antimicrobial Resistance section of the Antimicrobial Research Unit.
 After four years, he left the UKZN to create the Environmental Research Foundation and was appointed Honorary Associate Professor by the University of KwaZulu Natal.
 His research focuses on, but is not limited to, antimicrobial resistance in the environment and how this relates to humans and animals through the One Health approach, using culture and molecular techniques, including metagenomics and whole-genome sequencing.